Trees, Native Species & Land Management

 Ordinances and policies

-- Tree protection ordinance — Municipal tree ordinances can address trees on public land (such as street trees), trees on private land (tree preservation and landscape planting requirements), or the ways that trees impact views or solar access.
+- Tree protection ordinance — Municipal tree ordinances can address trees on public land (such as street trees), trees on private land (tree preservation and landscape planting requirements), and the ways that trees impact views or impact solar access.
 A guide is here.
 Also note that there is an emerging trend to focus less on the protection of individual trees today and more on ensuring a healthy percent of tree cover in the future.

 - Tree and woodland protection in developing areas — Communities with development occurring on wooded sites have different tree protection needs than urban communities.
 The Ohio Balanced Growth Program offers strategies for protecting blocks of trees in these areas and long-term strategies for ensuring adequate tree cover.